 Subunit Vaccine Definition, Conjugate vaccine, Recombinant Vaccines

-This type of Vaccine almost used everyone who really needs it.
+This type of vaccine is used by almost everyone who really needs it.
 People like long term health problems and weak immune systems.
 These vaccines provide a very strong immune response target to the root of germ.

 This vaccine is used to protect against